The UK Glow worm Survey Home Page

 Other people interested in UK glow wormsThe UK national recorder for glow worms is Keith Alexander.
-All reports emailed to this site are forwarded to him, so please report them to me first.
+All new reports emailed to this site are forwarded to him, so please report them to me first.

 The leading glow-worm expert in the country is John Tyler.
 He was previously warden of a wild fowl reserve in Sevenoaks, and is now a freelance naturalist.

 Nick Moyes of Derbyshire Wildlife Trust is an enthusiastic glow-worm hunter.

 John Horne has made detailed observations of glow worms at a nature reserve at Bursledon, near Southampton, which has both common and lesser glow worms.

 A continuing survey of Essex glow worms is being carried out by Tim Gardiner of the Environment Agency.
 Click here to download a copy of the report in Word 97 format (260 kb).

 Alan Stewart at the University of Sussex is investigating 1) Visual sensitivity and mate searching behaviour of male glow-worms, 2) Factors affecting length of life-cycle and 3) Aggregative behaviour and group feeding in early instar larvae.

 Trevor and Dilys Pendleton have been carrying out a very intensive survey of a site at Clipstone Old Quarter in Sherwood Forest.
 Their website is a mine of information on their surveys and on the appearance dates throughout the season of females, males and larvae.